James Arrott: Biography

 He was born in a town mansionhouse at Almeri Close in Arbroath on 13 February 1808, the son of William Arrott (1774-1862), a surgeon, and Mary Balfour, the widow of Henry Sharpy.

-He was educated at Arbroath Academy then sent to Edinburgh University to study Medicine.
+He was educated at Arbroath Academy then sent to Edinburgh University to study medicine.
 His tutors included the young Prof Christison.
 He gained his Diploma in 1827 and doctorate (MD) in 1829.
 He then did further studies on the continent in France, Belgium and the Netherlands.
 He then settled in Paris from late 1829 to 1831.
 In 1831 he returned to Scotland and set up practice in Dundee.

 From 1833 to 1855 he was head physician at Dundee Royal Infirmary.
 This was originally on King Street, but, largely under his direction, a new hospital was designed.
 This was conceived in 1852 and opened in its new location of Barrack Road in February 1855.
 This was with the help and financial aid of Sir John Ogilvy, MP for Dundee.
 For the same period he was also physician to the Watt Institution, which catered for victims of consumption, under the presidency of Mr Erskine of Linlathen.

 In 1819 he was presented with a stethoscope made by Laennec.

 He was one of the founders of Dundee Free Library (replaced in 1895 using the Cox bequest).

 At the passing of the Education (Scotland) Act in 1872 he became one of the Members of the School Board, remaining there for at least two terms of office.

 He died in Dundee on 13 August 1883.
 On death he left almost £7000 to be used to maintain the poor of Arbroath.

-Dundee Royal Infirmary was replaced by Ninewells Hospital in 1960.
+Dundee Royal Infirmary closed in 1998 when its remaining functions were transferred to Ninewells Hospital.